Setubal Lisbon, Portugal Travel Guide

 Taxis and ride-sharing services offer convenient, on-demand transport in Setúbal, specifically for direct routes or when carrying luggage.

-Licensed taxis are typically cream-colored (some black with plants roof) and have a taxi sign on the roof and a meter inside.
-You can hail taxis on the street (if the "TAXI" sign is lit) or find them at designated stands at the train station, Rodoviária, plus the central area squares.
+Licensed taxis are typically cream-colored (some black with plants roof) and have a taxi a sign on the car's roof and a meter inside.
+You can hail taxis on the street (if the "TAXI" sign is lit) or find them at designated stands at the train station, Rodoviária, and central squares.
 Confirm the meter is running at the start of your journey.

-Catch a cab on the street (if lit) or find at designated stands.
+Hail on street (if lit) or find at designated stands.

 Readily available for convenient onward transport.